 Driving in Kampala – not for the nervous is a tongue-in-cheek blog by a fellow expat.

 Uber launched in Kampala to the ire of the overpriced taxi drivers and the boda boda (motorbike) drivers.
-I had always found “private hire” taxis in Kampala too expensive but Uber, Bolt, newcomer Lolo and SafeCar charge a third of what traditional taxi drivers charge.
-Uber Uganda also has bodas on their app but SafeBoda is by far the best option in 2022.
+I had always found “private hire” taxis in Kampala too expensive but Uber, Bolt, Lolo and SafeCar charge a third of what traditional taxi drivers charge.
+Uber Uganda also has bodas on their app but SafeBoda is by far the best option in 2024.
 Since the pandemic, many of the drivers on the ride hailing apps are overcharging.
 In my experience, SafeBoda is the most transparent (and cheapest) way to travel across town.
 However, a car ride is always going to be the safest transport option.

 Read How to ride a boda boda before you jump on that motorbike!